-As the claimant in Court proceedings, it is Highways England who are seeking the exaggerated costs or charges that are not incurred.
+The claimant in Court proceedings is Highways England who are seeking the exaggerated costs or charges that are not incurred.
 It is the Public Authority that could and should put their own house in order.
 The over-inflated and duplicate charges presented on many (all?) claims, should not appear in the first place

 Highways England are very aware the Courts are NOT the appropriate place to address matters.
 Highway England’s own witness, as we explained 06/2017, was prepared to assist Highways England’s claims at Court and misrepresent facts to a Judge – click here for more information.
 It is not a level playing field as third parties are kept from information and subjected to false statements.

 Over a year to ‘investigate’ issues which, in about 2 hours we evidenced.
 Our allegations may have been taken seriously, there is no suggestion they were unfounded, but they are paid lip-service to and the practices continue.